 Varied Responsibilities: Constables assume diverse duties based on the state and locality.
 Some focus on serving legal documents, such as subpoenas and eviction notices, while others undertake more traditional law enforcement responsibilities.

 Limited Policing Authority: Although constables wield law enforcement powers, their authority typically remains more confined compared to municipal or county police officers.
 Specific tasks may include serving legal papers, enforcing court orders, or providing security for court functions.
+Check out all of our great interviews available as a free podcast on Apple Podcasts, Spotify, our website, or most major podcast platforms.

 Elected or Appointed: The pathway to becoming a constable varies.
 In certain jurisdictions, constables secure their positions through elections, while others see appointments by courts or other authorities.